Sequential seeding in multilayer networks: Results

 \subsection{Statistical analysis}

 The last part of our analysis was the statistical significance evaluation of the results.
 To do so, Wilcoxon signed-rank test was used as a measure of the difference between sequential and single stage seeding.
+Wilcoxson signed rank is a nonparametric counterpart of the paired t-test and often used for algorithms comparison \cite{hassan2020operational} since it does not require normal distribution.
 The results presented in Table~\ref{tab:statistics} show higher coverage in terms of Hodges–Lehmann estimator $\Delta$ for sequential seeding when compared to single stage seeding with different values of used parameters.
 Overall results from all simulations showed $\Delta$ = 3.45 with p-value < 2.2e-16.
-Values of $\Delta$ > 0 confirm significantly higher values for coverage of sequential seeding when compared to single stage approach.
+Values of $\Delta$ > 0 confirm significantly higher values for coverage of sequential seeding when compared to the single stage approach.
 For more detailed results, Hodges-Lehmann estimator was computed for each propagation probability PP used in simulations.
 It confirms the higher performance of the proposed approach (p-value < 0.05) for all used propagation probabilities.
 The highest performance ($\Delta$ = 6.39) was observed for the propagation probability at the medium level PP = 0.05 while the lowest performance ($\Delta$ = 1.14) for low PP = 0.01.
-In general lower performance if observed for low and high propagation probability values.
+In general, lower performance if observed for low and high propagation probability values.
 For high propagation probability, any used strategy can bring good results while for low PP any strategy can fail.

-The analysis performed in terms of seed count shows the best performance of sequential seeding for the highest used seed count (0.2); $\Delta$ = 7.80.
+The analysis performed in terms of seed count shows the best performance of sequential seeding for the highest seed count (0.2); $\Delta$ = 7.80.
 The lowest performance ($\Delta$ = 1.16) was observed for the lowest seed count, i.e., 0.02.
-The main reason is the fact that together with the high number of seeds, there is a higher chance that we will select as seeds nodes that will be activated by their neighbours anyway.
+The main reason is the fact that together with the high number of seeds, there is a higher chance that we will select as seed nodes that will be activated by their neighbours anyway.
 Sequential seeding reduces this problem by the activation of additional seeds when the process stops.

-Another dimension of analysis took into the account used seed selection strategy.
+Another dimension of the analysis took into account seed selection strategy.
 Degree and Neighbourhood based seed selection delivered similar results in terms of $\Delta$ with values 4.20 and 4.07, respectively.
 The lowest performance ($\Delta$ = 2.34) was observed for random seed selection.